 I’ve found that many investment properties have not had a quantity survey of their investment.
 I can only assume they aren’t aware how much tax they are paying without one.

 I honestly believe that a quantity survey is more important to you than landlord insurance.
 So I am going to point you in the right direction.
-At the time of writing you can organise to have a Tax Depreciation Report done using this link which is just $605 inc GST ( a saving of $100 ).

 Tax depreciation on a residential investment property is a deduction against assessable income allowing the owner to reduce the amount of taxation payable.
 The deduction is based on the depreciating value of the property asset.
 An investor is able to claim for two distinct types of depreciation on buildings: